Logo Voyage

 Electronic equipment

-There are many caveats with the quickly developing electronic navigation tools.
-As GPS navigation and autopilots have got very common, understanding their limitations is very important.
+GPS navigation and autopilots have become very common, so understanding their limitations is very important.
 In addition to the risk of total failure (sea water, even as found in cabin air, is bad for electronics, for one), there are many ways in which the tools work in a way not intuitive without much practice.
 You need to be able to get by without the tools in any circumstances.

 In times of conflict the GPS signal may be jammed, leaving the device to give up or just guess you position – the latter probably the default mode of many devices.
-Even worse: GPS spoofing, where the device is lured into reporting wrong positions, is on the rise.
+Even worse: GPS spoofing, where the device is lured into reporting wrong positions, has become commonplace in some regions in the 2020s.
 Everything may seem to be OK until your boat actually deviates from the fairway – make sure you notice that happening before you run aground.
 Boaters on the Baltic Sea have been warned for jamming events, and they are possible anywhere where someone with a suitable sender wants to cause trouble.

 Courses